alexnitta/radio-scheduler/README.md

 I looked up the [API reference](http://dev.npr.org/api/) to get an example schema of the data that would be returned, then structured my React components around that.
 Once I got further along, I tested the credentials I created using their recommended steps, but kept getting a 401 error.
 As it turns out, there's not much documentation on the API yet, and not many people discussing how to debug it online.

 If I had more time, I would contact the developer who wrote the NPR API and figure out why my access token doesn't work.
 For now, I'm using mock data to show how the UI looks.
-I also spent a good deal of time setting up my development environment, and the Gulpfile is working smoothly.
+I also spent a good deal of time setting up my development environment, taking the time to set up linting with a style guide and compiling CSS from Sass via the Gulpfile, which is working smoothly.
 If I were to do this project over, I would spend less time with automation and more time writing tests.
 As another consequence of my time spent setting up the infrastructure, I didn't have time to deploy the site.

 ##Portfolio
 Here are some links to my LinkedIn and other work: